 In fact, it is believed that the cybercriminals responsible for the breach of Target's systems in November 2013 (which led to the theft of 70 million individuals' personal information) gained access to Target's system by penetrating the network of the small business that Target used for heating and air conditioning services.

 The new reality is that large organizations are, in effect, a "sprawling network" of interconnected business partners, any one of which could serve as the vector for a cyberattack

-With limited time and personnel, it is difficult for small structures to develop and maintain a real cyber security defence plan.
+With limited time and personnel, it is difficult for small structures to develop and maintain a real cyber security defense plan.

-Silent Breach helps you define a security strategy that is within your budget, reduce the attack surface and find cost effective solutions for SMEs.
+Silent Breach helps you define a security strategy that is within your budget, reduce the attack surface and find cost effective solutions for SMBs.

 Silent Breach services enable organizations to detect, respond and prevent cyber attacks targeting small and medium size businesses.